oracle/odpi/doc/src/structs/dpiPoolCreateParams.rst

     Specifies the number of milliseconds to wait when performing a ping to verify the connection is still valid before the connection is considered invalid and is dropped.
 The default value is 5000 (5 seconds).
-This value is ignored in clients 12.2 and later since a much faster internal check is done by the Oracle client.

 .. member:: int dpiPoolCreateParams.homogeneous